Scannow sfc

 As mentioned earlier in this article, the Windows File

-service constantly monitors for any changes to the main
+Protection service constantly monitors for any changes to the main

 system files.
 Well Windows XP keeps a cache (copy) of these essential